intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 specific to IDEA and is not present, for example, in the CLion.
 Path to Cargo is configured per project in the `Settings > Languages & Frameworks > Rust`.

-{% include h title="Why Make Project action does not work?" tag="sdk" %}
+{% include h title="Why Make Project action does not work?" tag="make" %}

 Because we don't use an SDK, the generic **Make Project** action is not available.
 Instead, you can create a **Run Configuration** with a `cargo build`